patchamama/shortcuts-commands-resume/README.md

 - [Python Online Compiler - Programiz](https://www.programiz.com/python-programming/online-compiler/?ref=735b4d58): An online Python code compiler by Programiz.
 - [Code Pen](https://codepen.io/pen/): HTML, CSS and JavaScript online editor.
 - [Amazon Cloud IDE - AWS Cloud9](https://aws.amazon.com/cloud9/): Cloud9 IDE is an Online IDE (integrated development environment), published as open source from version 2.0, until version 3.0.
 It supports multiple programming languages, including C, C++, PHP, Ruby, Perl, Python, JavaScript with Node.js, and Go.
-- [WebStorm](https://www.jetbrains.com/webstorm/): WebStorm is a powerful IDE for JavaScript development which helps you write high-quality code quickly, regardless of how complex your projects might be.
+- [WebStorm](https://www.jetbrains.com/webstorm/): WebStorm is a powerful IDE for JavaScript development that helps you write high-quality code quickly, regardless of how complex your projects might be.
 With out-of-the-box support for all popular technologies.

 ## Free online courses

 - [Full Stack open with certification](https://fullstackopen.com/en/) | [Videos in spanish](https://patchamama.github.io/fast-simple-course-generator/): Deep Dive Into Modern Web Development.
-Learn React, Redux, Node.js, MongoDB, GraphQL and TypeScript in one go!
+Learn React, Redux, Node.js, MongoDB, GraphQL, and TypeScript in one go!
 This course will introduce you to modern JavaScript-based web development.
 The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
-The course is available in english, spanish, francais and portuguese.
+The course is available in English, Spanish, francais and Portuguese.
 - [CS50's Web Programming with Python and JavaScript - Computer Science, Harvard University](https://pll.harvard.edu/course/cs50s-web-programming-python-and-javascript?delta=0): This course picks up where CS50 leaves off, diving more deeply into the design and implementation of web apps with Python, JavaScript, and SQL using frameworks like Django, React, and Bootstrap.
 - [freeCodeCamp](https://www.freecodecamp.org/): Learn to code — for free.
 Build projects.
 Earn certifications.
 - [Aprende JavaScript](https://www.aprendejavascript.dev/): Curso para aprender paso a paso JavaScript.